State Birds of the USA – a map painting of all the US state birds

 UK customers: From the dropdown below, choose either print size A2 (420 x 594mm/23.39 x 16.53 inches), or buy the original.

-Paintings, Watercolour, MapsA painting of all of the plays in their approximate setting to commemorate 400 years since The Bard's death.
+Map of the plays of William ShakespeareSigned prints, Paintings, Watercolour, MapsA painting of all of the plays in their approximate setting to commemorate 400 years since The Bard's death.
 The original painting is not for sale, but I have prints.
 Print are size A2 (420 x 594mm) on archival quality paper, signed by the artist, and come to you rolled in a sturdy postal tube.
 Prices include P&P to UK addresses.
 In the US?
-Order an unsigned print, size 36"x 24" here.
+Order an unsigned print, size 36"x 24" by emailing me.
+They're US$70 and this price includes tracked postage to you.
+I take payment via PayPal.
+Contact me now.
 Not in the UK or US?
-Please contact me for a price to include international postage UK customers only:£30.00
+Please contact me for a price to include international postage UK customers only:£40.00

 Every US state has a ‘totemic’ state bird, state flower, state mammal, and so on.
 They are often proudly displayed on the state’s flag and insignia.
 Here in the UK we don’t even have a national bird, let alone regional ones!
-I had intended to visit the US in 2017 as it marks 50 years since my first visit, but -alas- we had to cancel.
+I had intended to visit the US in 2017 as it marks 50 years since my first visit, but it didn’t happen.
 This painting of US state birds is my way of visiting the US in my mind and meeting some of its avifauna.
 It’s also intended to delight my American friends, some of whom I was so looking forward to going birding with.

 The most popular state bird is the Northern Cardinal (Cardinalis cardinalis), the chosen bird of seven states Illinois, Indiana, Kentucky, North Carolina, Ohio, Virginia, and West Virginia.
 Rather than paint it seven times, I have painted it twice, a female and a male, overlapping it into its adopted states.